Midlands4Cities (M4C) PhD funding

 Step 1: Find your supervisors

 University of Nottingham academics are leading specialists in their fields.
-They have years of experience in successfully supervising numerous PhD candidates.
+They have years of experience in successfully supervising PhD candidates.

 You can find out about their specialisations and how well they fit your research interests on our department websites: